Praneetha2114/Funnel-Analysis-A-B-Testing-Case-Study/README.md

 Each stage of the funnel was analyzed to measure user drop-offs and identify areas where users disengage from the platform.

-* STEP 3: Metrics & Funnel Analysis

-(This aligns with what you’ve already done – include briefly)

 ## 3. Metrics & Funnel Analysis

 To evaluate user engagement across the funnel, the following metrics were analyzed: